Eusebio L. Elizondo Almaguer

-Eusebio L. Elizondo Almaguer, M.Sp.S. (born August 3, 1954) is a Mexican-born American prelate of the Roman Catholic Church who has been serving as an auxiliary bishop of the Archdiocese of Seattle in Washington State since 2005.
+Eusebio de la Luz Elizondo Almaguer (born August 3, 1954) is a Mexican American Catholic prelate serving as an auxiliary bishop of the Archdiocese of Seattle in Washington State since 2005.

 Biography

 Early life

-Eusebio L. Elizondo was born on August 3, 1954, in Victoria, Tamaulipas, Mexico.
+Elizondo was born on August 3, 1954, in Victoria, Tamaulipas, Mexico.
 He studied at the Pontifical Gregorian University in Rome, receiving a Bachelor of Arts degree in theology and a degree in canon law.
-He professed his vows to the Missionaries of the Holy Spirit order in 1974.
+He professed his vows to the Missionaries of the Holy Spirit in 1974.

 Priesthood

-Elizondo was ordained a priest of the Missionaries of the Holy Spirit at the Church of Santa Cruz del Pedregal, San Angel in Mexico City by Bishop Ricardo Manuel Watty Urquidi on August 18, 1984.
+Elizondo was ordained a priest of the Missionaries of the Holy Spirit at the Church of Santa Cruz del Pedregal, San Angel in Mexico City by Bishop Ricardo Watty Urquidi on August 18, 1984.

 The Missionaries sent Elizondo in 2000 to the United States to serve at St. Elizabeth Ann Seton Parish in Bothell, Washington, a parish with a large Hispanic population.

 Auxiliary Bishop of Seattle

 Elizondo was appointed as an auxiliary bishop of Seattle and titular bishop of Acholla on May 12, 2005, by Pope Benedict XVI.
 Elizondo was consecrated at the St. James Cathedral in Seattle as the first Hispanic bishop in the archdiocese by Archbishop Alexander Brunett on June 6, 2005.